rohithravin/Db2WithJSON/README.md

 ![Getting Service Credentials](docs/source/images/img-3.png)

-Make sure to input the credential values to the corresponding label.
+Make sure to input the correct credential values to the corresponding label.
 If you have successfully connected to your Db2 instance, you will see the success message at the bottom of the picture, if not, and error message will pop up.

 ***NOTE: YOU WILL ALSO NEED THE SCHEMA NAME TO CREATE THE TABLE.
 MAKE SURE YOU ALSO INPUT THAT INFORMATION IN THE `SCHEMA_NAME` LINE***

 ## 4. Creating a Table

 We will now be creating a table to store our data.
 The data we will be using is the `House_Value` dataset that can be found in the `data` folder.
-When we create our table using SQL, notice how `BLDGTYPE` and `HOUSESTYLE` have type `BLOB`, while the other column have normally data types.
+When we create our table using SQL, notice how `BLDGTYPE` and `HOUSESTYLE` have type `BLOB`, while the other column have normal data types.
 By stating a specific column to be type `BLOB`, we are telling our DBMS that these columns will hold JSON documents.
 This is the first step in creating a table that has the capability of storing normal data and JSON data.

 ![Creating Table](docs/source/images/img-4.png)